osmode/ddash/README.md

 ```
 Save Ethereum contracts in the *source* directory with the .sol extension.
 Meta-data (MD5 hashes, filenames, and file descriptions) of the *share* directory's contents are saved on chain.
-*By default, locally hosted files are not uploaded to IPFS; only meta-eta are shared with the network.*
+*By default, locally hosted files are not uploaded to IPFS; only meta-data are shared with the network.*

 ```
         _____  _____           _____ _    _